danilkolikov/fsfc/docs/source/fsfc/generic.rst

 FSFC contains implementation of some feature selection algorithms working with generic data.

-Every algorithm can be imported either from it's package or from the `fsfc.generic` module
+Every algorithm can be imported either from it's package or from the :mod:`fsfc.generic` module

 SPEC algorithm family
 ---------------------
+Family of algorithm based on the Spectral Graph Theory

 .. automodule:: fsfc.generic.SPEC